lachlanA/eagle-to-kicad-libs/README.md

 ###**Convert Eagle to KiCad lib's.**

-* This **ulp** (eagle user script file) and one **ulp** include file, conversion from **Eagle**  *lbr's* version 6.xx file to **KiCad** *lib/mod* files.
+* The 2 **ulp** (*Eagle user script file*) one program/one include convert a **Eagle** *lbr's* version 6.xx file to a **KiCad** *lib/mod* file.
-* This is part of the Eagle sch/PCB to KiCad sch/PCB conversion project hosted at https://github.com/lachlanA/eagle-to-kicad
+* This is part of the Eagle SCH/PCB to KiCad SCH/PCB conversion project hosted at https://github.com/lachlanA/eagle-to-kicad
 * The main purpose of this githut extra doc's related to Eagle *LBR* to KiCad  lib/modules, and not over load the user
     with extra information about SCH/PCB conversion when they only wish to convert the Eagle *LBR* to KiCad.
-	* Note: If you wish to do Eagle SCH and PCB conversion and also extract KiCad lib from the eagle sch/PCB files, or you don't have access to the Eagle lbr's,
+	* Note: If you wish to do Eagle SCH and PCB conversion and also extract KiCad lib from the Eagle SCH/PCB files, or you don't have access to the Eagle lbr's,
 	and need to extract them from Eagle's SCH/PCB, please see https://github.com/lachlanA/eagle-to-kicad

-* Note this ULP will only build KiCad lib/mod from Eagle lbr file.
+* Note this ULP will only build KiCad *lib/mod* from Eagle *lbr* file.
 it will not build project files for KiCad or configure the library setup for KiCad.
 you will need to manual do this in KiCad.